 3. Sensitivity to news

 There is not a single day without news being released.
-Be it a company’s quarterly result, central banks meetings, macroeconomic data, and much more, markets are constantly influenced by news.
+Be it a company’s quarterly result, central bank meetings, macroeconomic data, and much more, markets are constantly influenced by news.

 Can you do something to prevent such occasions?